-Pizza dough is rested for 72 hours, making for a lighter, fluffier and easier-to-digest crust.
+The regular pizza dough is rested for 72 hours, making for a lighter, fluffier and easier-to-digest crust.
 The Zio Pino (mushroom, Grana Padano, truffle oil) is popular, as is the Verde (eggplant, smoked scamorza, pesto).
 The Melo (fior di latte, ham, maple pineapple) is like no Hawaiian pizza you’ve had before.
-Pasta-wise, you can’t go wrong with the gnocchi or lasagne – unfortunately, the only menu items unable to be made gluten-free.
+Pasta-wise, you can’t go wrong with the gnocchi or lasagne.

 Ingredients are sourced as locally as possible.
 Together with Coburg’s Damona, a small non-dairy cheesemaker, Tron and Davoli have developed their own vegan stracciatella, scamorza, mozzarella and cream “cheeses”.
 They’ve also got a house-made vegan Nutella that’s perfect for spreading on dessert pizzas.